Welcome to the O Scale Newark & E'port Connecting Railroad

 Clambucket makes quick work of

-loading scrap metal into waiting gondola cars.
+loading scrap metal into waiting gondolas.

 If

-you were around back in the day, remember what a thrill it was
+you were around back in the day, remember what a thrill it was hearing

-hearing the jingling bells of the Good
+jingling bells of the Good

-Humor truck comin' down your
+Humor truck comin' down your street, and

-street, and mom or dad would treat you to your favorite
+would treat you to your favorite

-good pizza places
+good pizza joints.

-liked Piancone's Pizzeria so much they put a station right next to it.
+Pizzeria so much they put their station

-There's something
+There's

 almost sexy about

-a dump truck...don't you agree?
+dump truck ...don't you agree?

 Farther on down the street, near the venerable Mt.
 Olive Cemetery,